mindspore-lab/mindcv/README.md

 ## Tutorials

-We provide the following jupyter notebook tutorials to help users learn to use MindCV.
+We provide the following jupyter notebook tutorials to help users learn to use MindSpore CV.

 - [Learn about configs](docs/en/tutorials/configuration.md)
 - [Inference with a pretrained model](docs/en/tutorials/inference.md)